 - Weekly school newsletters that include updates on various school programs, projects accomplishments, peer-to-peer interviews, and important parent reminders of school holidays and events.

-- Detailed skills-based report cards provided quarterly
+- Skills-based report cards provided quarterly

 - Weekly teacher notes and regular two-way parent-teacher communication